Snakes in mythology: Creation myths

 In Chinese mythology, the woman-headed snake Nüwa made the first humans.
 She made humans one at a time with clay.

 Delighted, she made another figure, and another and another, and each came to life in the same way.
 Day in and day out Nǚwā amused herself making mud figures and watching them come to life.

 To conserve her energy, she dipped a rope in clay and flicked it so blobs of clay landed everywhere; each blob of clay became an individual human.
 The first humans of hers became high-class, but second ones became low-class.

-Greek cosmological myths tell of how Ophion the snake incubated the primordial egg from which all created things were born.
+Greek cosmological myths tell of how the snake Ophion incubated the primordial egg from which all things were born.

 The classical symbol of the Ouroboros depicts a snake in the act of eating its own tail.
 This symbol has many interpretations, one of which is the snake representing cyclical nature of life and death, life feeding on itself in the act of creation.

 The underworld

 Snakes were regularly regarded as guardians of the Underworld or messengers between the Upper and Lower worlds, because they lived in cracks and holes in the ground.
-The Gorgons of Greek myth were snake-women (a common hybrid) whose gaze would turn flesh into stone, the most famous of them being Medusa.
+In Greek mythology, the Gorgons - including Medusa - were women whose heads were lined with snakes, their gaze capable of turning people to stone.
 Nagas, "the demon cobra" and naginis were human-headed snakes whose kings and queens who lived in jewel-encrusted underground or underwater paradises and who were perpetually at war with Garuda the Sun-bird.
 In Egyptian myth, every morning the serpent Aapep (symbolising chaos) attacked the Sunship (symbolizing order).
 Aapep would try to engulf the ship and the sky was drenched red at dawn and dusk with its blood as the Sun defeated it.

 In Nordic myth, evil was symbolized by the serpent (actually a dragon) Nidhogg (the 'Dread Biter') who coiled around one of the three roots of Yggdrasil the Tree of Life, and tried to choke or gnaw the life from it.